 How do Kea get lead poisoning?

-Lead is present as paint, flashings and nail heads in many buildings that were built prior to the 1990’s and until it is removed from the South Island, Kea will continue to test for lead and to die of lead poisoning at an alarming rate.
+Lead is present as paint, flashings and nail heads in many buildings that were built prior to the 1990s and in lead shot used by hunters.
+Until it is removed from the South Island, Kea will continue to test for lead and to die of lead poisoning at an alarming rate.

 However, the good news is that kea CAN be treated for lead poisoning and lead products CAN be removed and replaced with non-toxic alternatives, but to do this we need your help!